privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 The columns in the struct falls into selectors category (as opposed to `MainCols` columns).
 `SelectorsChip` ensures there is exactly one type of proof selected.

-## Constraints for different nodes
+## Constraints for different types of nodes

+All configs of the MPT circuit use the first gate to check the RLP encoding, the computation of RLC, and the selectors being of proper values (for example being boolean).

+The constraints are grouped according to different trie node types:
-Account leaf constraints documentation is in [account-leaf.md](account-leaf.md).
+ * Account leaf constraints documentation is in [account-leaf.md](account-leaf.md).
-Extension node constraints documentation is in [extension-node.md](extension-node.md).
+ * Extension node constraints documentation is in [extension-node.md](extension-node.md).